BayAreaMetro/eps-projects/data-lake/documentations/clipper_etl.md

 ![Screenshot](image/fig3.png)
 Figure 3
 <br><br>
 Once you hit schedule, you are able to select date range and output format.
 Note that you are only allow to select report up to 90 days prior.
 The useful report format is in PDF; although it is possible to export to TSV, the format is not in a desired tabular format that could be easily to ETL from such TSV file to push to relational database.
 Figure 4 is the screenshot of the report in PDF format and Figure 5 is the screenshot of the report TSV format.
-You may see the format TSV format is not in tabular form because there is a column header associated with every row that means the file is downloaded to be the order of header, observation, header, observation...instead of having header, and all observations.
+You may see the format TSV format is not in tabular form because there is a column header associated with every row that means the file is downloaded to be the order of header, observation, header, observation...instead of having header, and all observations.<br>
 ![Screenshot](image/fig4.png)
-Figure 4
+Figure 4<br>
 ![Screenshot](image/fig5.png)
 Figure 5
 <br><br>